Sri Lanka is a sheet of bubble wrap.

 Money in Sri Lanka

 The currency of Sri Lanka is the Sri Lankan rupee (LKR) and they have pretty birds and pictures on them.
 No closeups of some old dude looking unsettlingly at you.
-Currently, 1 USD = 181 LKR so I’ve just been mathing it out as 2:1 for the sake of efficiency.
+Find out how much your money is worth today by using the up-to-date converter below.

 ATMs in Sri Lanka are frequent and aplenty and most (pretty much all) are going to charge you a fee.
 I haven’t encountered any issues using them though I do remember one local woman having her card eaten.